 COMPETITORS WILL BE REQUIRED TO USE THE MATERIAL AND EQUIPMENT PROVIDED BY SCC.
 ALL OTHER MATERIAL AND EQUIPMENT WILL BE REMOVED FROM THE SKILL AREA.

-- 4.2 Equipment and material provided by the competitor. - 5m/16' Tape Measure - 9" Torpedo Level - 12" Grooved Joint Pliers - 4.3 Required clothing provided by the competitor. - Coveralls / overalls allowed if sleeves used
+- 4.2 Equipment and material provided by the competitor.

+- 5m/16' Tape Measure

+- 9" Torpedo Level

+- 12" Grooved Joint Pliers

 Contest Description 81-Steamfitter/ Pipefitter Post-Secondary Page 4 of 7